huhady/huhady.github.io/_pages/about_hazem.md

-**Hazem U. Abdelhady**: I am a currently a postdoctoral researcher at the School for Environment and Sustainability (SEAS), University of Michigan – Ann Arbor, in a joint appointment with the Cooperative Institute for Great Lakes Research (CIGLR), where I study how climate variability and extreme events shape large lake systems—especially the Great Lakes.
-My work integrates coastal and hydrodynamic modeling, remote sensing, and machine learning to better understand and predict environmental change.
+**Hazem U. Abdelhady** will be joining the **Geography Department at Texas A&M University** as an **Assistant Professor** in Fall 2025.

-I hold a PhD from Purdue University with dual majors in Civil and Computational Engineering and a certificate in Geospatial Information Science.
-Across academia, government, and applied research, I’m driven by the challenge of translating complex environmental data into actionable insights for managing freshwater and coastal systems in a changing climate.
+He is currently a **Postdoctoral Researcher** at the **School for Environment and Sustainability (SEAS)** at the **University of Michigan – Ann Arbor**, jointly appointed with the **Cooperative Institute for Great Lakes Research (CIGLR)**.
+His work integrates **coastal and hydrodynamic modeling**, **remote sensing**, and **machine learning** to improve understanding and prediction of environmental change in freshwater and coastal systems.

-Starting Fall 2025, I will join the Geography Department at Texas A&M as an assitant professor.
+Dr. Abdelhady earned his Ph.D. from Purdue University, where he pursued dual majors in Civil Engineering and Computational Engineering along with a post graduate certificate in Geospatial Information Science.